emylincon/golist/README.md

 ```

 ## list.Insert(x, i) error
 Insert an item at a given position.
-The first argument is the index of the element before which to insert, so a.insert(0, x) inserts at the front of the list, and a.Insert(x, len(a)) is equivalent to a.Append(x).
+The first argument is the element while the second is the index to insert the element, so `list.insert(x, 0)` inserts at the front of the list, and `list.Insert(x, len(a))` is equivalent to `list.Append(x)`.
 Returns error is any
 ```golang
 list := golist.NewList([]int{1, 2, 3})
 err := list.Insert(4, 3)